spidasoftware/utility-structure-exchange-format/README.md

-# utility-structure-exchange-format
+# Utility Structure Exchange Format
-The schema definitions to enable the exchange of structure definitions among utilities
+This project provides the schema definitions to enable the exchange of structure definitions among different utility companies wishing to share the information in a generic manner.